TEFL Coordinator Job Profile

 - Knowledge of Spanish and the customs and culture of Spain preferred but not essential (although please note the language of communication with the campers at all time is English).

-Camp Work Start Date: 1st July (camper’s arrival).*
+- Camp Start Date: 2nd July (camper’s arrival).

 Strong candidates should apply even if the exact dates of training weeks do not perfectly suit.